Independent technology comparisons

 Xenium detected more transcripts on shared genes

-• Cook et al. observed Xenium detected ~2x as many transcripts per gene than CosMx; when limited to genes shared between platforms, Xenium detected ~3x more transcripts per cell
+• Cook et al. observed that Xenium detected ~2x as many transcripts per gene than CosMx; when limited to genes shared between platforms, Xenium detected ~3x more transcripts per cell

 • Wang et al. saw that, despite lower plexity than CosMx, Xenium detected more total unique genes in 6 of 20 tissue types than MERSCOPE and CosMx, and also detected the greatest percentage of on-panel genes